gpbacay/Custom-Neural-Networks/Self-Modeling Neural Networks Prototypes/DST-SM-CGSELNN/README.md

 ## Abstract

 This paper introduces the Dynamic Spatio-Temporal Self-Modeling Convolutional Gated Spiking Elastic Liquid Neural Network (DST-SM-CGSELNN), a novel neural network architecture that integrates several advanced techniques.
 The model combines convolutional layers, spatio-temporal summary mixing, gated spiking neurons, elastic reservoir computing, Hebbian and Homeostatic Neuroplasticity, and self-modeling mechanisms.
-When tested on the MNIST dataset, the DST-SM-CGSELNN achieves a test accuracy of 99.20%, demonstrating its effectiveness in handling complex spatio-temporal data.
+When tested on the MNIST dataset, the DST-SM-CGSELNN achieves a test accuracy of 99.21% and a 100% confidence in correct predictions, demonstrating its effectiveness in handling complex spatio-temporal data.

 ## Introduction